 Bouygues is a provider of development, regeneration and construction services in the United Kingdom to both public and private sector clients.
-It has around 930 direct employees in the UK.
+It has around 960 direct employees in the UK.
 Bouygues is part of a group of companies worldwide which have Bouygues SA, a CAC 40 company listed on the Paris Euronext, as their ultimate parent.
-The Bouygues group has around 115,000 employees worldwide and operates in nearly 90 countries.
+The Bouygues group has around 129,000 employees worldwide and operates in nearly 80 countries.
+Some examples of projects in the UK are Cambridge Assessment and Cavendish III Laboratory, Tower Hamlets Town Hall, UCLH Proton Beam Therapy Centre, Hallsville Quarter, Canning Town Regeneration.